-NOTE: Certain individuals, specifically pastoral and professional counselors, are exempt from

-this requirement to report certain crimes; however, to be exempt from disclosing reported offenses, pastoral and professional counselors must be acting in the official role of pastoral or professional counselor.
+NOTE: Certain individuals, specifically pastoral and professional counselors, are exempt from this requirement to report certain crimes; however, to be exempt from disclosing reported offenses, pastoral and professional counselors must be acting in the official role of pastoral or professional counselor.

 INCIDENT DETAILS

 Reporting Person Phone

 Campus Security

+Authority

-Authority Incident (See Date
+Incident (See Date

-Violations) Date
+Violations)

-Name of victim or witness (write "refused" if they do not wish this info to be given to PD)
+Name of victim or witne ss (write "refused" if they do not wish this info to be given to PD)

-Brief description of the incident
+Brief description of the in ncident

-1

 Date, Time incident occu ırred

-Check the appropriate ar nswer to the following questions
+Check the appropriate an swer to the following questions

-Did the crime occur in a Building S treet
+Did the crime occur in a building or on the street?
+Building Street

-Specify Location below.
+Specify Location below. -

+Location:

-Location: Did the crime occur on UMB owned, controlled, or Yes l N lo
+Did the crime occur on UMB owned, controlled, or Yes No

 leased property?

-Did the crime occur at a University sponsored activity or event?
-Yes 1o
+Did the crime occur at a University sponsored activity Yes No

+or event? -